srikanthpullela/CPQ-Bug-Analyzer/README.md

 ### Basic Operation
 1. Open Chrome DevTools (F12)
-2. Navigate to the "CPQ Analyzer" tab
+2. Navigate to the "Conga Analyzer" tab
-3. Visit a Salesforce CPQ page to start capturing API calls
+3. Visit a Salesforce Conga page to start capturing API calls
 4. Use the interface to analyze requests, responses, and WebSocket communications

 ### WebSocket Monitoring